Posted on June 10 2019

 How to do it: Begin on your hands and knees, with your knees under your hips and your wrists under your shoulders.
 Turn your right wrist so that your fingers point toward your legs and gently push your hips back until you feel a stretch across the wrist.
 Hold for three breaths, then return to tabletop and repeat on the other side, for a total of two or three stretches on each side.

 Ardha Adho Mukha Svanasana (Half Downward-Facing Dog Pose)

 Benefits: This variation of Adho Mukha Svanasana (Downward-Facing Dog Pose) gives you the length and extension of the full pose while loosening your shoulders and taking the weight out of your wrists.

 How to do it: Stand facing a wall.
 Place your hands against the wall at hipbone height, making sure your palms are as close to fully connected to the wall as possible.
 Step back until your body forms an L shape.
 Focus on creating length along your spine and keeping your head between your forearms and not letting it sag.
 Remain in the pose for 30 seconds to one minute.

-Line it Up.
 Incorrect alignment is a major cause of pain.
 Make sure that your hands stay under or even slightly ahead of your shoulders in poses like Adho Mukha Svanasana (Downward-Facing Dog Pose) or Chaturanga Dandasana (Four-Limbed Staff Pose).
-You can also alleviate some pressure by gripping dumbbells or folding a sticky mat or blanket under your hands.
+You can also alleviate some pressure by gripping dumbbells, balancing on your fists instead of your palm, or folding a sticky mat or blanket under your hands.

 Make sure when you practice that you are listening to your body.
 Pushing through pain won’t get you to your dream arm balances any faster.
 Instead, use these tips to help alleviate the discomfort.
 When you do head into poses that put weight on your arms, keep your intentions calm.
 If you feel great, go for it!
 If not, back off the pose.